mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 # The Data Set
 The dataset I used in this project is taken from Kaggle.
-This is a transnactional data set which contains all the sales transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.The company mainly sells unique all-occasion gifts.
+This is a transnactional dataset which contains all the sales transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.
+The company mainly sells unique all-occasion gifts.
 It covers 25900 unique invoices from a pool of 18300 customers.
 The dataset contains details about the customers and products.

 ![kaggle_dataset](https://github.com/mesesanovidiu/snowflake_postgres_elt_pipeline/assets/108272657/7dceee86-89b9-4d38-84b2-de30a18b1a0b)